 RESULTS AND DISCUSSION

 The mean percent disease Index was recorded highest in 2024-2025 of untreated control (92.00) when compared in 2023-2024 (90.00).
 The results showed that all the novel fungicides, conventional fungicide and bioagents were tested effective in controlling the disease severity when compared with untreated control.
-The pooled analysis from rabi 2023-2025 resulted that among all the tested treatments, Cyfluflenamid @1ml l-1 consistently outperformed with the rest of the treatments and emerged as the most effective fungicidal treatment in both years with 70.81 per cent disease reduction over control followed by Hexaconazole with 64.05% (Table 1).
+The pooled analysis from rabi 2023-2025 resulted that among all the tested treatments, Cyfluflenamid @1ml l-1consistently outperformed with the rest of the treatments and emerged as the most effective fungicidal treatment in both years with70.81 percent disease reduction over control followed by Hexaconazole with 64.05% (Table 1).
 Both the bioagents were performed better than the untreated control exhibiting comparable performance with each other and recording a per cent disease index of 61.00.
 In terms of yield performance, Cyflufenamid @1ml l-1(T1) again led with a 94.41% increase in yield over control, reflecting its excellent disease control and plant health benefits.
 Further, Hexaconazole @2ml l-1(T5) also performed well with a 73.84% yield increase, followed by Fluopyram + Tebuconazole 17.7% w/w SC @1ml l-1 (T2) at 46.48%.
-The bioagents Ampelomyces quisqualis @ 5ml l-1(T3) and Bacillus subtilis @ 5ml l-1(T4) showed yield increases of 20.94% and 17.19%, respectively, indicating moderate improvement but still significantly lower than chemical treatments.
+The bioagents Ampelomycesquisqualis @ 5ml l-1(T3) andBacillus subtilis @ 5ml l-1(T4) showed yield increases of 20.94% and 17.19%, respectively, indicating moderate improvement but still significantly lower than chemical treatments.
 The untreated control remained the lowest in yield underscoring the substantial loss due to lack of management practices.
-However, the CBR of 1: 2.36 was recorded in Cyflufenamid @1ml l-1(T1) and denoting that this novel fungicide is not only biologically effective but also economically profitable.
+However, the CBR of 1: 2.36 was recorded inCyflufenamid @1ml l-1(T1) and denoting that this novel fungicide is not only biologically effective but also economically profitable.

 Currently, the management of powdery mildew in crops largely depends on two primary strategies: the use of resistant cultivars and the application of fungicides.
 While resistant commercial varieties and breeding lines have been successfully developed for some crops (Tetteh et al., 2010), The durability of such resistance is often compromised by the emergence of new pathogen races (Pérez-García et al., 2009).
-In response, alternative approaches like using inorganic, organic and biological control agents have been explored for their potential efficacy in controlling the disease (Romero et al., 2007).
+In response, alternative approaches like using inorganic, organic and biological control agentshave been explored for their potential efficacy in controlling the disease (Romero et al., 2007).
 However, despite these efforts, practical field control of powdery mildew continues to rely heavily on fungicide applications, with growers making substantial annual investments in chemical control measures.

 Unfortunately, this dependency on fungicides has led to the emergence of resistant races of pathogen, diminishing the effectiveness of conventional chemical treatments.
 Fungicide resistance in powdery mildew pathogens presents a significant global challenge, especially with site-specific fungicides.
-Two distinct types of resistance were characterized like qualitative resistance which is marked by a sudden and complete loss of fungicide efficacy resulting in clearly separated sensitive and resistant isolates and the other is quantitative resistance in which control efficacy declines gradually due to varying levels of resistance within the pathogen population (De Miccolis et al., 2015).
+Two distinct types of resistance were characterizedlikequalitative resistance which is marked by a sudden and complete loss of fungicide efficacy resulting in clearly separated sensitive and resistant isolates and the other is quantitativeresistance in which control efficacy declines gradually due to varying levels of resistance within the pathogen population (De Miccolis et al., 2015).